mathren/mesa25_best_practices/Instructions.md

 22-isotope network and we have already evolved it beyond carbon core depletion (model number `1261`).

-**N.B.:** If you are interested in creating pre-SN models to study whether stars explode or not (and with what energies), you want to properly capture the free electron *profile*, which determines the effective Chandrasekhar mass of the core and thus its structure.
+**Note:** If you are interested in creating pre-SN models to study whether stars explode or not (and with what energies), you want to properly capture the free electron *profile*, which determines the effective Chandrasekhar mass of the core and thus its structure.
 Specifically,